-Part D plans (all administered by private companies) pay part or all of the cost of approved prescription drugs, up to an annual limit.
-These plans may either provide separate prescription drug coverage to supplement Parts A and B, or be part of Medicare Advantage plans under Part C. For either type of plan, recipients may have to pay a monthly premium, an annual deductible, and copayments or co-insurance.76
+Part D plans are optional plans, offered by private companies, that pay part or all of the cost of approved prescription drugs, up to annual limits.
+Such a plan may either (1) provide prescription coverage for recipients who have Parts A and B, or (2) be part of a Medicare Advantage plan under Part C. In either case, recipients may have to pay a monthly premium, an annual deductible, and copayments or co-insurance.82

-As in Part B, it is important that recipients enroll when they first become eligible.
-Those enrolling later must pay a monthly lateenrollment penalty of roughly 1% of the monthly premium for every month that they were eligible to join a Part D plan but did not.
-This higher premium is charged for as long as the recipient has a Part D plan.77 Recipients can enroll when they become eligible for Medicare, and can join, switch, or drop a Part D plan between October 15 and December 7 each year.78
+As in Part B, it is important to enroll as soon as you become eligible.
+Most persons who enroll later must pay a monthly late-enrollment penalty of roughly 1% of the current monthly premium for every month after they became eligible to join a Part D plan until they joined.
+These higher premiums change as current monthly premiums change, and must be paid for as long as the recipient has a Part D plan.83 Recipients can enroll when they become eligible for Medicare, and can join, switch, or drop a Part D plan between October 15 and December 7 each year.84